 THIRD PARTY DISCLOSURE

-Fair and Fair, PLLC does not sell, trade, or otherwise transfer users’ personally identifiable information to third parties.
-If requested or agreed upon by the client, Fair and Fair, PLLC may provide clients’ contact information and other case information to third party attorneys when cases are referred.
+Fair Law Group, PLLC does not sell, trade, or otherwise transfer users’ personally identifiable information to third parties.
+If requested or agreed upon by the client, Fair Law Group, PLLC may provide clients’ contact information and other case information to third party attorneys when cases are referred.

 Third Party Links